How Women have Changed the International Security Agenda

 The Strategy has seen a dramatic increase in the proportion of women leaders in DFAT, and an impressive increase in women representing Australia abroad at the most senior levels.
 In 2016, women accounted for 25 per cent of Australia’s Heads of Mission or Post.
 Within the past six years, this has nearly doubled, and at the time of writing, there are 44 female Heads of Mission or post around our diplomatic network.
 Today in DFAT diversity and inclusion are recognised as being key to successful leadership.

 Australian women are now a very visible presence in the international diplomatic network.
-In the Indo-Pacific we have women Ambassadors or Heads of Post in Indonesia, Japan, Myanmar, Republic of Korea and Vietnam and Deputy Heads of Mission in a range of countries including Singapore, Myanmar, Thailand and India.
+In the Indo-Pacific we have female Heads of Missions in Indonesia, New Zealand, Republic of Korea, Thailand as well as an Ambassador-designate in the Philippines and a chargé d’Affaires in Myanmar.
+We have female DHOMs in India, Malaysia, Myanmar, New Zealand, Republic of Korea, Singapore, Tokyo and Thailand.
 An increasing number of women head up Australian agencies at our diplomatic missions including Defence, Home Affairs and the Australian Federal Police.
-The current and former Secretary of Australia’s Department of Foreign Affairs and Trade are women.
+The current, and both immediate former Secretaries of Australia’s Department of Foreign Affairs and Trade are women.
 We are not the only country in the region to make progress, but our recent efforts are helping to change the complexion of diplomacy.